 In a wide ranging career, Scott Charlton has been a sole practitioner and a partner in a CBD firm.
-Scott has also enjoyed twelve years coaching professionals in practice.
-Along the way, he has completed an MBA and written 3 books to assist practitioners.
+Scott has also enjoyed over twelve years coaching professionals in practice.
+Along the way, he has completed an MBA and written three books to assist practitioners.

 His first, titled "Your Professional Headspace" was written for professionals who operate their own practices.
 Throughout this book Scott demonstrates so much more than his breadth of knowledge.
 He communicates a true understanding of the realities faced by professionals and provides a host of practical suggestions to enjoy work and love life.

 As a coach, Scott's practical approach is based on his own experiences as a professional practitioner for more than 30 years.
 This knowledge and practical application of implementing working relationships is the topic of Scott's second book, "Partnering with Financial Planners - A guide to growth for accounting firms".
 It was endorsed by the Institute of Chartered Accountants.

 Scott carried this collaborative theme into his third book, "Partnering with Accountants -Your guide to the ultimate referral destination", which was endorsed by the Association of Financial Advisers.

 Scott is well known for his work in faciliating good working relationships between accountants and financial planners.
 Scott is also frequently consulted with respect to the incoming FOFA rules relating to accountants.